 The mayoral title was given it’s Lordly prefix about a century later, and in total Lord Mayors down the ages have pledged their allegiance to some 34 Kings and Queens of England.

 The show grew in stature as the population gathered in ever increasing numbers to show their support to the new Lord Mayor as he/she made their way beyond the City’s borders; and the pageantry has not been cancelled since 1852 when celebrations were shelved because of the Duke of Wellington’s funeral.

-Another bit of Lord Mayor’s Show history is that it is perhaps the event’s longevity that makes it such a spectacle.
-The show has survived the Plague, the Great Fire of London in 1666, and two World Wars.
+It is perhaps the event’s longevity that makes it such a spectacle: the Lord Mayor’s Show has survived the Plague, the Great Fire of London in 1666, and two World Wars.

 It has moved from land to river and back again; all the while London becoming a modern megacity, conquering the space that once existed between the City and the village of Westminster.

 References to the spectacle can be found in works from Shakespeare, the pantomime story Dick Whittington (who truly was Lord Mayor three times) and the daring adventures of James Bond.